-For today’s Did You Know fun food facts we will look at Spinach.
+For today’s Did You Know we will look at Spinach fun facts.

-The Facts: Spinach is a cool season crop and belongs to the goose foot family along with Swiss chard and beets.
-Spinach is low in calories, and is a good source of vitamin C, vitamin A, and minerals, especially iron.
+Spinach Fun Facts: Spinach is a cool season crop and belongs to the goose foot family along with Swiss chard and beets.
+It is low in calories, and is a good source of vitamin C, vitamin A, and minerals, especially iron.

 - Spinach is a native plant of Persia (modern day Iran).
 It was introduced to China in the 7th century.
 It was most probably brought to Europe in about the 12th century and to the US in 1806.

 - Reflecting its origin, spinach is still widely known in China as “the Persian Green”.

 - March 26th is National Spinach Day.

 - Spinach is best eaten fresh.
 It loses nutritional properties with each passing day.
 Although refrigeration slows the deterioration, half of the major nutrients are lost by the eighth day after harvest.
 (For long term storage, freeze while fresh.)
 When fresh, it has crisp leaves.
 As they deteriorate, the leaves turn limp.

 - There are many varieties of spinach, though they mostly fall into three distinct groups: Savoy (Dark green, crinkly and curly leaves.
 Commonly found in supermarkets.), Flat/smooth leaf spinach (Most commonly used for canned and processed spinach products, though “baby spinach” also fits in this group.
 Easier to wash and clean than Savoy.), and Semi-savoy (Hybrid variety with slightly crinkled leaves.
 It has the same texture as savoy, but it is not as difficult to clean.)